 One of the first steps to avoid getting into transactional friendships is to develop self-respect and a healthy amount of independence.

 You should be able to be comfortable being alone.
 This way, you will never need to seek out anyone to make you feel complete or to validate you.
-I'd talked before about Why You Should Have The Confidence to Do Things Alone.

 In the same vein, you should be willing to put in the hard work to get things that you want.
 Don't step on other people or use them in a selfish way to get closer to others, or to advance in a career.
 Re-direct that energy into improving yourself and your skills.